uldtot/wcioShop/README.md

 ### Todo ( Just a list of stuff i need to remember )
 - Redirect module (301 or 302)
 - Make sure the cache work for headerCart
-- AppStore to show what can be done with the modules available.
+- AppStore to show what can be done with the modules available.-
+- paginition system for category
+- breadcrumbs for categories
+- sub menu for navigation vategories
+- change of names for wcioShop built template-functions (sohuld all start with wcioShop to be able to tell what is built by me or someone else)
 - And a lot more...